ryoheiyasuda/FLIMage_public/README.md

 * Compiled and packaged installer can be found in  https://github.com/ryoheiyasuda/FLIMage_Installer (provided "as is")

 * This code is for academic use only.
 For commercial use, please contact Max Planck Florida Institute (Ryohei.yasuda@mpfi.org).

+* The compilation time is typically ~10 min on a reasonable desktop.

 * For support, please contact Florida Lifetime Imaging LLC (http://www.lifetime-imaging.com/).

 * The solution file is made in Visual Studio 17 (free "Community" version should build this).

 * To build this software, please get the following packages, either by direct download or NuGet: BitMiracle.LibTiff.NET 2.4.626 or higher, System.Numerics.Vector.4.5.0 or higher, and C# DotNet 4.6.1 or higher.
 It will compile only on x64 mode.
-If you like to seed-up some calculation, you could install Intel MKL library (the same library used in Numpy and Matlab).
+If you like to speed-up some calculation, you could install Intel MKL library (the same library used in Numpy and Matlab).
 Some calculations (FFT etc) will use the library when available.

 * Please copy DLL in "External" into output folder.
 Alternatively you can add pre-build event command -- copy "$(ProjectDir)\\External\\$(Configuration)\\*" "$(OutDir)"